SPEAK 'CHALKY TEETH'

 science is on your side

 For sure, "chalky teeth" is just an everyday expression (colloquialism) without any specific dental or medical meaning – however we think such flexibility is great when it comes to starting healthcare conversations informed by science.
 To many (D3G included) 'chalky' refers to wonky-looking teeth that didn't harden properly during their development ("D3s"), or to the similar-looking discoloured-enamel spots of early tooth decay.
 Others might instead be talking about the 'gritty teeth' sensation sometimes felt after eating spinach or other foods rich in certain minerals (oxalates).
 Whichever the case, it's important to realise all these colloquial meanings have scientific foundations that connect them to more-precise terms.
-And it's not like this topic is new – "chalky spots" and "chalky enamel" that crumbles easily have been part of scientific research for 100 years (read more).
+And it's not like this topic is new – "chalky spots" and "chalky enamel" that crumbles easily have been part of scientific research for over 100 years (read more).
 So, knowing that science and history are on your side, we welcome you to join us in speaking our special language, or lingo, for 'chalky teeth'.

 D3G's 'chalky teeth lingo'